VNNikolaidis/nnlib2Rcpp/README.md

 ---

-My future goals for this project (iF AND WHEN time permits):
+Known future goals for this project (iF AND WHEN time permits) include:

-- to add more classic neural network component and model implementations in nnlib2 (and thus nnlib2Rcpp).
+- adding more classic neural network component and model implementations in ‘nnlib2’ (and thus 'nnlib2Rcpp').
-- to parallelize component base classes.
+- adding parallelism to ‘nnlib2’ component base classes.
+- adding support for package 'nn2poly' (https://arxiv.org/pdf/2406.01588)

-Let me know if interested to contribute, or want to add your neural network components to the package.
+Let us know if interested to contribute, or want to add your neural network components to the package.
 Or, as stated below:

 ---